Pink Deviled Eggs

 • Boil the eggs in a cooking pot filled with water for 10 minutes.

 • Add the beets to a bowl and use a hand blender to puree them.
 You can also use a regular blender.
-Add water to the beet puree and blend a bit more.
+Add water and vinegar to the beet puree and blend until smooth.

 • Rinse the eggs with cold water and peel them.